Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 3. Elegant Syntax promoting consise behaviour.
 4. Data structures come with common built in functions that are designed to be used in a vectorised way.

-Lets explor this last point on vectorisation with an example.
+Lets explore this last point on vectorisation with an example.
 Take this nested for loop [example](https://sydney-informatics-hub.github.io/training.artemis.python/files/vector.py):

 ~~~
 #import packages